mitchcurtis/slate/doc/getting-started-layered.md

 * Layers > Merge Layer Up
 * Layers > Merge Layer Down

+## Duplicating Layers

+A layer can be duplicated by first selecting it and then clicking the duplicate button in the Layer panel.

 ## Exporting Layers

 Layered image projects can be exported by File > Export or with Ctrl+Shift+E. If you'd like the project to be automatically exported every time you save, check the Auto Export menu item under the File menu.
 The image will be saved to a file with the same name as the project, except with a .png extension.